KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part-5-inspecting-the-page.md

 |---|---|
 |`ctrl` + `shift` + `i`|`cmd` + `option` + `i`|

-Element inspection comes in very handy when you're trying to style your page too so we'll use this a lot next month when we learn about CSS!
+{% hint style='tip' %}Element inspection comes in very handy when you're trying to style your page too so we'll use this a lot next month when we learn about CSS!{% endhint %}